 Data Loss Prevention or DLP technology protects an organization from unauthorized users being able to accidentally or maliciously share critical and/or confidential information which could put it at risk.

 Identity and Access Management or IAM technology can be used to automatically capture, record, manage or initiate user identities and their access permissions.
 This assures permissions are granted in line with an organization’s policies and users are properly authorized and authenticated.

-A Security Information and Event Management or SIEM system deploys multiple collection agents in a hierarchal manner to gather security-related events from network equipment, end users devices, servers and network equipment, as well as security equipment like firewalls, antivirus or invasion prevention systems.
+A Security Information and Event Management or SIEM system deploys multiple collection agents in a hierarchal manner to gather security-related events from network equipment, end-user devices, servers, and network equipment.
+In addition, cybersecurity equipment like firewalls, antivirus, or invasion prevention systems.
 The collected information is forwarded to a centralized management console which performs inspections and flags abnormalities.

-As cyber attacks continue to occur, opportunities for IT security employees will continue to skyrocket.
-Based on the shortage of experienced IT security professionals, as well as the resulting rising salaries, today would be a great day to begin training for a career in IT Network Security.
+As cyber-attacks continue to occur, opportunities for IT security employees will continue to skyrocket.
+Based on the shortage of experienced IT security professionals, as well as the resulting rising salaries, today would be a great day to begin training for a career in IT Cybersecurity Strategies.